 Samaria National Park

-This is a two days sea kayaking trip that takes place within the Samaria national park in an absolutely stunning sea kayaking environment.
+Samaria is a two days sea kayak trip that takes place within the Samaria national park in an absolutely stunning sea kayaking environment.
 No previous experience is required.
 You need to be in good fit and not more than 105kg (that is the limit on weight in the hull of our boats regarding stability).

 Samaria National Park is located on the west part of the island and was declared as a national park in 1962.
 It is a muli-designated area and specifically a National Park, Landscape of Outstanding Beauty, Natura 2000 site and Biosphere Reserve in the framework of the “Man and Biosphere” Programme of UNESCO.
 It has been awarded the European Diploma of Protected Areas of the Council of Europe.
 Also a hotspot for biodiversity and a place with a strong and important anthropogenic environment (history, special songs, traditions, etc.).